uber-go/mock/README.md

 ### Archive mode

 Archive mode generates mock interfaces from a package archive file (.a).
-It is enabled by using the -archive flag and two non-flag arguments: an import path, and a comma-separated list of symbols.
+It is enabled by using the -archive flag.
+An import path and a comma-separated list of symbols should be provided as a non-flag argument to the command.

 Example: